Legends of Runeterra: Shadow Isles Guide

 For Shadow Isles, this can work well with Elise and Hecarim since they have abilities that trigger when they attack or strike.

 There are also some champions from other regions that he works well with such as Anivia, Garen, or Zed.

 Thresh’s Champion Spell

 Thresh’s champion spell is quite interesting since it’s sort of a summoning denial.
-Since it’s a Burst spell, you can basically cast it at any time so you can play it strategically to prevent your enemy from playing smaller units.
+Since it’s a Fast spell, you can use it as a board clear when your opponent plays multiple small units.

 Try casting it before you look to make a big swing with your Attackers to not only weaken the enemies on board for more favorable trades, but also limit your opponent’s blocking options.